sosga/larn/README.md

   I dislike heavy template use but for these areas it would make sense, they are used throughout the code and it would make the code a bit more readable.

+* Increase the use of Religion.
+Currently it feels incomplete, I'll be fleshing out the Religon a little more, adding things that     I feel will compliment it's use in the game (like small statues, candles and prayer books).
+Perhaps even using a combination of them on a Statue/Altar will give some benefits.

 * Hunger & Thirst, you will need food to replenish your hunger and water to keep you hydrated.
 This won't be like other games which take this to the extreme and end-up damaging the game.
 When you start you will have enough food and water for the majority of the game (what adventurer would not pack for a trip?).
 Every 1000 steps a hunger notch will dissappear (total of 10), eating food (any food) will replenish 50% of the bar.
 Nice and simple and not gameplay damaging.

+* 64-bit native.
+No 32-bit builds will be done for any platform (by me anyway).
+For the SBC devices I support, only aarch64 would be supported (ArchArm and FreeBSD currently do aarch64 builds).
+It's 2017 now people, time to move on.